united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 }
 ```

-Based on the VendorIdentifier and DeviceIdentifier (specified in the received data from the ifm-gateway), sensorconnect can look up relevant information from the IODD file to interpret the data.
+### Data interpretation (key: pdin) with IODD files
+Based on the vendorid and deviceid (extracted out of the received data from the ifm-gateway), sensorconnect looks in the persistant storage if an iodd file is already on the device.
+If there is no iodd file stored for the sensor it tries to download a file online and save it.
+If this is also not possible, sensorconnect doesn't preprocess the pdin data entry and sends it as is via mqtt or kafka to the broker.

+The iodd files are xml files, often with multiple thousand lines.
+Especially relevant areas are (for our use-case):
+1. IODevice/DocumentInfo/version: version des IODD files
+2. IODevice/ProfileBody/DeviceIdentity: deviceid, vendorid etc.
+3. IODevice/DeviceFunction/ProcessDataCollection/ProcessData/ProcessDataIn: information about the incoming data structure.
+Depending on used datatypes

 Now sensorconnect converts the data and sends it (as a JSON) via MQTT to the MQTT broker or via Kafka to the Kafka broker.
 The format of those messages coming from sensorconnect is described in detail and with examples on the [UMH Datamodel website](/docs/concepts/mqtt/).